deepdive

 Contexts can be serialized and restored across process boundaries.
 That gives you a straightforward way to persist long-lived conversation state between requests, jobs, retries, or deployments.

-This works because LLM::Context already holds the state
+This works because LLM::Context already holds the state that matters:

 Save To A File